metroproxyn/metroproxyn/README.md

 ## 🤝 I’m looking forward to cooperating on
-- Open Source projects related to Python coding
+- Open Source projects related to AI, Computer Vision and LLMs
-- Cybersecurity challenges

 ## 🔎 How to find me